NIOSH Lifting Equation Walkthrough Skip to main content

 Distance and Asymmetry Multipliers (DM and AM)

-The Distance Multiplier (DM) penalizes lifts that travel a long vertical distance:
+The Distance Multiplier (DM) accounts for lifts that travel a longer vertical distance:

 DM = 0.82 + (1.8 / D)

 Where D is the vertical travel distance of the hands in inches.
-D is clamped to a minimum of 10 inches (DM = 1.0).
-The penalty is modest -- even a 70-inch lift (floor to overhead) only drops DM to 0.85.
-Distance is the least punishing of the six factors.
+D is bounded to a minimum of 10 inches (DM = 1.0) and this local screen also bounds it to 70 inches for source-scope reasons.
+A 70-inch lift gives DM of about 0.85.

 The Asymmetry Multiplier (AM) accounts for twisting of the torso during the lift: